-Character 1 = Section Character 2 = Body System Character 3 = Root Type Character 4 = Type Qualifier Character 5 = Qualifier Character 6 = Qualifier Character 7 = Qualifier
+'''

+Character 1 = Section

+Character 2 = Body System

+Character 3 = Root Type

+Character 4 = Type Qualifier

+Character 5 = Qualifier

+Character 6 = Qualifier

+Character 7 = Qualifier

+'''

 Mental Health procedure codes have a first character value of "G".
 The second character is used to identify the body system elsewhere in ICD-10-PCS.
-Since it does not apply in this section it always has the value None.
+Because body system does not apply in this section, the second character always has the value None.
 The third character specifies the root type, such as crisis intervention or counseling.
 The fourth character is a type qualifier (e.g., to indicate that counseling was educational or vocational).
 The fifth, sixth and seventh characters are not specified and always have the value None.